Glenn Sharpe

 Glenn Sharpe (born February 27, 1984) is an American football cornerback who last played for the Indianapolis Colts of the National Football League.
 He was signed by the Atlanta Falcons as an undrafted free agent in 2008.
 He played college football at the University of Miami.

 Sharpe has also been a member of the New Orleans Saints.

 College career

 Sharpe played college football for the Miami Hurricanes.
-He is widely known as the player involved in the pass interference penalty in the 2003 Fiesta Bowl that prevented the Hurricanes from completing back-to-back National Championships and undefeated seasons.
+He is perhaps well known by Miami fans for a controversial pass interference call in the 2003 Fiesta Bowl at the end of the first overtime, in which he was flagged for pass interference in the end zone on 4th and 3 and Miami leading 24-17.
+The call kept Ohio State's drive alive and allowed them to tie the game, and they ultimately won in the second overtime 31-24, preventing the Hurricanes from repeating as national champions.

 Professional career

 Sharpe won a Super Bowl ring with the New Orleans Saints as a practice squad member when the Saints defeated the Indianapolis Colts in Super Bowl XLIV, 31-17.
 He was waived on June 21, 2010.
 He was signed by the Indianapolis Colts on August 23, 2010.
 He was released on September 4, 2010.